KaneMcGrath/CustomGamesMod/README.md

 [ Reset Ball ]				Moves the ball back to the center.
 Useful if the ball gets stuck.
 [ Manage Teams ]			Brings up the team manager window.
 Used to manually assign teams.
 [x] Send Welcome Message		Sends a message to players when they join the game.
-You can edit the message in CGCongfig\JoinMessage.txt
+You can edit the message in CGConfig\JoinMessage.txt
 Goal Explosion Force:			How much force to apply to the player when the ball hits the goal.
 Titan Height:				Controls the height of the titan used for the minimap.
 Keep him below the map.
 Bomb Height:				Controls the height of the Bomb used to indicate the balls position.